Author: Bethany Spencer

 The reason for skipping school can be as simple as not enjoying a certain aspect of school, either classmates, the teacher or the subject.
 Although these reasons are simple, it can be trickier to approach - however, solutions can be made.
 Making the teacher aware, rewarding attendance or even transferring classes can all be solutions to this reason.

-A lot of our job as teachers centres around prevention - it’s part of our responsibility to identify and recognise issues, intervening before they happen or at an early stage.
-This is much the case for absenteeism.
+it’s part of our responsibility to identify and recognise issues, intervening before they happen or at an early stage.

 How can schools prevent truancy before it happens?